Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 ## End Game

+You can either end the mission when the objective is completed and threat neutralised to shorten the game or:

-Keep spawning lesser demons each round from the telporters to keep things interesting.
-As soon as one Marine makes it back to airlock control (`1`):
+Keep spawning lesser demons each round from the telporters to keep things interesting until a Marine makes it back to airlock control (`1`):

 > The explosions must have triggered a cave-in.
 The airlock is completely blocked.
 I guess thats why they don't normally build facilities in 7 kilometer deep trenches.
 You doubt there's much time left before the whole thing implodes and the only thing left working is those infernal teleporters.
 Well, they have to go somewhere... right?